Rue La Boétie

-The rue La Boétie is a street in the 8th arrondissement of Paris, running from rue d'Astorg to avenue des Champs-Élysées.
+Rue La Boétie ([ʁy la bɔesi]; La Boétie Street) is a street in the 8th arrondissement of Paris, running from the Rue d'Astorg to the Avenue des Champs-Élysées.
 It is named in honour of Étienne de La Boétie (1530–1563), friend of moralist Michel de Montaigne.

 History

-From 1640, the space today found between the streets of the Colosseum and Berri, avenue des Champs-Élysées and the rue du Faubourg-Saint-Honoré was occupied by the Royal nursery.
-This provided all the trees, shrubs and flowers for the Royal residences.
+From 1640, the space today found between the streets of the Colosseum and Berri, the Avenue des Champs-Élysées and the Rue du Faubourg-Saint-Honoré was occupied by the Royal nursery, which supplied the royal residences with trees, shrubs and flowers.
 Decommissioned under the Régence to make way for a subdivision planned by John Law, the plan was eventually dropped.

-In 1755 the land became the property of the Louis Phélypeaux, comte de Saint-Florentin, who was then Secretary of State of the Maison du Roi, who ceded it in 1764 to his mistress, Marie-Madeleine de Cusacque the Countess of Langeac (1725–1778).
-She then sold it in 1772 to the Comte d'Artois, who later became Charles X of France, Louis XVI's younger brother.
+In 1755, the land became the property of Louis Phélypeaux, comte de Saint-Florentin, who was then Secretary of State of the Maison du Roi, who ceded it in 1764 to his mistress, Marie-Madeleine de Cusacque the Countess of Langeac (1725–1778).
+She then sold it in 1772 to the Comte d'Artois, who later became King Charles X, Louis XVI's younger brother.

-Planning approval via Letters Patent was given on 29 November 1777, that allowed the Prince to break into the field from rue d'Angoulême with a width of 30 ft, and to name it in honor of his eldest son Louis Antoine, Duke of Angoulême (1775–1844).
-New letters patent of 4 April 1778 approved the opening of the streets of Ponthieu, Neuve-de-Berri (current rue de Berri), new-de-Poitiers (current rue d'Artois) and Angoulême-Saint-Honoré.
-An alignment report was drawn up by the office of the City of Paris on 24 November 1778, allowing a ministerial decision to be taken on 27 December 1803 width set the width of the street to 10 m.
+Planning approval via letters patent was given on 29 November 1777, which allowed the prince to cut through land from the Rue d'Angoulême with a width of 30 ft, and to name it in honour of his eldest son Louis Antoine, Duke of Angoulême (1775–1844).
+New letters patent of 4 April 1778 approved the opening of the Rue de Ponthieu, Rue Neuve-de-Berri (current Rue de Berri), Rue Neuve-de-Poitiers (current Rue d'Artois) and Rue d'Angoulême-Saint-Honoré.
+An alignment report was drawn up by the office of the City of Paris on 24 November 1778, allowing a ministerial decision to be taken on 6 Nivôse XII (27 December 1803), which set the width of the street to 10 m.